06-15-24 | Blog Post

 4. Greater adoption of cloud-based disaster recovery

 The events of 2020 underscored the need for businesses to have scalable and easily accessible disaster recovery solutions.
-The abrupt shift to remote work exposed vulnerabilities in many disaster recovery plans and resulted in an increased move to cloud-based solutions in 2021.
+The abrupt shift to remote work exposed vulnerabilities in many disaster recovery plans and resulted in an increased move to cloud-based solutions starting in 2021.

 With a cloud-based disaster recovery solution, staff can still access resources and continue working even when it’s not possible to meet in person.
 IT support teams can also monitor and maintain the business network, allowing businesses to continue operations without interruption.